jsr6720/goodreads-csv-to-md/posts/2018-01-25-endurance.md

 ## My Review 5/5

+### Date Read
+2018/01/25

+### Date Added
+2018/01/26

-A great reading of Shackleton's voyage through the antarctic.
+My Thoughts: A great reading of Shackleton's voyage through the antarctic.
 This accounting is so riveting it rivals any fictional hero book.
 Pairs well with  "River of Doubt" by Candice Millard

 ---